ngtien137/BaseWithMe/README.md

   }
 }
-appPlayer.playerView = playerView //If you play video, give it your playerView to visible video.
-If you only play audio, this line is not neccessary appPlayer.init(mediaPath)
+//If you play video, give it your playerView to visible video.
+If you only play audio, this line is not neccessary appPlayer.playerView = playerView
+//Set media path:
+appPlayer.init(mediaPath)

-//Attach to a seekbar and give it interacted action such as pause when seek and resume when release touch, seekbar is auto connecting with appPlayer progress when you set this fuction appPlayer.attachWithSeekBar(seekBar);
+//Attach to a seekbar and give it interacted action such as pause when seek and resume when release touch
+//Seekbar is auto connecting with appPlayer progress when you set this fuction appPlayer.attachWithSeekBar(seekBar);

 //You can attach appPlayer to a lifecycle and it'll check lifecycle for you: